gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 | GROVER | 48.8M | 79.33±0.09 |
 | GROVER (LARGE)| 107.7M | 80.32±0.14 |
 | Graphormer-FLAG | 47.0M | 80.51±0.53 |

-### Unpacking the Encodings

-The researchers conducted a series of ablation studies to evaluate the effectiveness of their proposed encodings.
-These studies yielded insights into the performance of different components:

-- Node Relation Encoding: The spatial encoding demonstrated markedly superior performance compared to traditional positional encodings, including the Laplacian PE.
-This suggests a substantial improvement in capturing node relationships within graph structures.

-- Centrality Encoding: Incorporating the degree-based centrality encoding led to a notable boost in performance.
-This underscores the importance of node centrality information in effectively modeling graph data for graph representation learning.

-- Edge Encoding: The attention bias-based edge encoding outperformed conventional methods, highlighting its efficacy in capturing spatial information on edges.
-This approach appears to offer a more nuanced understanding of edge relationships within graphs.

-These findings validate the design choices made by the researchers and also provide valuable insights into how each encoding mechanism contributes uniquely to the overall effectiveness of Graphormers.

 ## Theoretical aspects on expressivity